lwouis/alt-tab-macos/docs/Contributing.md

 * A window is moved to another space by drag-and-dropping on the Spaces thumbnails at the top of the Mission Control UI
 * A window is moved to another space by dragging it on the side of the current Space, and waiting for a Space transition, then dropping it
 * A window is moved to another space by destroying the Space it is in
-* An app is assigned to a specific space or all spaces by clicking it’s Dock icon > Options > Assign to
+* An app is assigned to a specific space or all spaces by clicking its Dock icon > Options > Assign to

 ### Shortcuts